rjdeliveryomaha/courierinvoice/README.md

   Array or Integer

-  If ` organizationFlag ` is ` true ` this is an indexed array of members to be queries.
+  If ` organizationFlag ` is ` true ` this is an indexed array of members to be queried.

   If ` organizationFlag ` is ` false ` this is the ID of the current client.